IlDirettore95/PersonalSite/_portfolio/Cyberpunk2077AIExperiments.markdown

 <h2 id="main_goals" class="" style="margin-top: 0em">Main goals</h2>

-This project is a working in progress where I tried to do some experiments within UnrealEngine aiming to simulate Cyberpunk2077 AI.
+This project is a working in progress where I tried to do some experiments within UnrealEngine aiming to simulate Cyberpunk 2077 AI.

-I implemented an AI system using C++ and Blueprints which reproduce the "local network" of Cyberpunk2077 enemies.
+I implemented an AI system using C++ and Blueprints which reproduce the "local network" of Cyberpunk 2077 enemies.
 This *zone* is used by enemies to communicate and share information.

 I tried to visualize much of the beliefs and decision of the agents through gizmos.